3ls-it/openai-assistant/README.md

    ```

 2. Configure & Run
-   Simply invoke the script; on first run it will auto-generate `~/.openai/settings.py` and prompt for required values.
+   Download the current release and unpack.
+Change to the release directory and simply invoke the script; on first run it will auto-generate `~/.openai/settings.py` and prompt for required values.
    ```bash
    chmod 750 openai-assistant
    ./openai-assistant